Climax Series: Operational criticisms

 The most scrutinized aspect of the Climax Series is the one-game advantage that is awarded to the regular-season champions for the final stage.
-When the rule was implemented the for the 2008 Climax Series, many players reacted negatively with some describing the rule as "unfair", "bad", "bull" and "messed up".
+When the rule was implemented for the 2008 Climax Series, many players reacted negatively with some describing the rule as "unfair", "bad", "bull" and "messed up".
 Former player and current manager Alex Ramírez, however, believed that the league champion deserves the advantage.
 The Japan Times columnist Jason Coskrey believes that the "phantom win" gives the pennant winner too much of an advantage.
 According to him, the first stage bye plus all home games during the final stage should be advantage enough for the top-seeded team.
 He describes the situation as NPB "trying to have its cake and eat it too" by trying to reap the benefits of a playoff system while also trying to maintain the traditional showdown of pennant winners in the Japan Series.
 Looking back over the first ten years of the Climax Series, Satoshi believed that it was an ideal form postseason entertainment.
 Through that time, the league champion won the Climax Series and advanced to the Japan Series almost 82% of the time.
 He believed this to be the right balance as it maintained the importance of the regular season while also allowing for an occasional surprise that excited fans.